ropensci/roweb3/content/blog/2023-03-17-ropensci-news-digest-march-2023/index.md

 And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!

+* Tuesday, May 2nd, 9:00 Americas Pacific / 16:00 UTC Tentative theme: "Spring Cleaning for R packages and scripts" *Hosted by community host TBD and [Steffi LaZerte](/author/steffi-lazerte/)*
+    - Explore how other organizations keep their scripts/packages nice and clean
+    - Take a look at your R packages and scripts and give them a good spring cleaning\*
+    - Talk to our community host and other attendees and discuss tips for keeping on top of it all.

+\* in the northern hemisphere at least, otherwise, give them a good *fall* cleaning!

 ## Software :package: